Hudson Hawk: Production

 Before Bruce Willis became a full-time actor, he had worked at a bar in New York City.
 One of the regulars at the bar was Robert Kraft, who worked with Willis on putting a song together called "The Hudson Hawk", with Kraft being inspired by a strong wind that blew from the Hudson River across Manhattan in the fall.
-Eventually, when Willis became a star, he went back to the idea of doing a super sleuth film, one that Kraft thought could be "the anti-James Bond" with potential for follow-up films.
-Joel Silver, who had produced Willis with the first two Die Hard films, jumped on producing this film.
-Maruschka Detmers was originally cast opposite Willis but suffered a back injury and had to depart the role, which saw Andie MacDowell cast.
-Michael Lehmann, director of films such as Heathers (which had been written by Daniel Waters, who was hired to co-write the screenplay), envisioned Richard E. Grant and Sandra Bernhard as playing manic villains, with one basis of inspiration being Silver.
-The budget reportedly went from $42 million to around $70 million to go with constant on-set rewriting and rumors of turbulence with producer-star Willis; it was shot in Italy, England, and Hungary.
-Grant, who spent four months on the production, wrote about his experiences making the films in his book With Nails, listing various stories such as Willis continuously watching his close-ups on the video replay monitors on takes to go with co-star Danny Aiello wanting re-writes for the climax.
+Eventually, when Willis became a star, he went back to the idea of doing a super sleuth film, one that Kraft thought could be "the anti-James Bond", with potential for follow-up films.
+Joel Silver, who had produced the first two Die Hard films starring Willis, came aboard to produce this film.
+Maruschka Detmers was originally cast opposite Willis, but suffered a back injury and had to depart the role, which saw Andie MacDowell cast.
+Michael Lehmann, director of films such as Heathers (which had been written by Daniel Waters, who was hired to co-write the screenplay), envisioned Richard E. Grant and Sandra Bernhard as playing manic villains Darwin and Minerva Mayflower, with Darwin inspired by Silver.
+The budget reportedly went from $42 million to around $70 million to go with constant on-set rewriting and rumors of turbulence with producer-star Willis; it was shot in Italy, England and Hungary.
+Grant, who spent four months on the production, wrote about his experiences making the films in his book With Nails, listing various stories, such as Willis continuously watching his close-ups on the video replay monitors after takes and Danny Aiello wanting re-writes for the climax.

 Soundtrack

 The soundtrack album was released by Varèse Sarabande in 1991.
 There are eleven tracks in all.
-The film's score (represented by tracks 4-9) was composed and conducted by Michael Kamen with Robert Kraft.
+The film's score (represented by tracks 4–9) was composed and conducted by Michael Kamen with Robert Kraft.
 Kraft also wrote "Hawk Swing" and co-wrote the film's theme with star Bruce Willis.